KOATR

 3D WORLD BUILDING LEADS TO THE BIRTH OF KING OF ALL THE RUST

 In late 2021, I decided to try my hand at the Unreal Engine.
 Creating fully detailed 2D worlds through drawings has always been compelling to me, but the idea of transforming those concepts into interactive 3D environments that one can explore in real time fascinates me.
-During some downtime, I downloaded Unreal Engine.
+During some downtime, I downloaded the Unreal Engine.
 When I opened the program, I was greeted by a blank template and a wide array of tools.

 Being a huge fan of open-world sandbox games, I knew I wanted to create something similar.
 Staring at the blank canvas, my mind raced with ideas for the kind of world I wanted my player character to inhabit.
 As a fan of Hip-Hop and its early roots, there was only one world I would truly enjoy building and exploring: the old South Bronx, as it appeared in the late 1960s and early 1970s, right on the cusp of the birth of Hip-Hop.